tomas-mazak/containerd.eu/content/posts/kubernetes-on-gns3.md

 call our project 'kubernetes'.

 Before we start creating our infrastructure, we need to create two appliance templates.
-First, we add a lightweight router to simulate network devices:
+First, we add a lightweight router to simulate network devices.
+Click on "New appliance template" and choose "Add a Docker container".

 ![New Appliance Template](/pictures/new_appliance_template.png)